 Understanding the nuances of social interactions is a sufficiently routine task that people usually do it without conscious effort.
-In social settings, we continuously generate hypotheses about others' beliefs and goals when performing social actions, as well as evaluating whether reality matches their beliefs or satisfies their goals.
+However, routine is not the same as simple.
+In social settings, we continuously generate hypotheses about others' beliefs, about their goals when performing social actions, and about whether reality matches their beliefs or satisfies their goals.
 In some cases, explaining social behavior requires the ability to infer others' ignorance of the true situation and even their intent to deceive third parties.
 Moreover, it can involve thinking about how agents reason about others and how they reflect upon their own social interactions.
-All of these facets of social cognition rely on constructing models of others' mental states, a topic that has received less attention than it deserves in the AI literature.
+All of these facets of social cognition rely on constructing models of others' mental states.

 Such abilities are a distinctive characteristic of human intelligence, and the aim of our research is to develop a computational account of the representations and processes that underpin them.
 Such a theory should specify both the stable long-term knowledge and the dynamic short-term elements that support social understanding, and it should also state the mechanisms that apply this knowledge to explain behavior in terms of agents' inferred mental states.
 Our account should generalize beyond specific physical domains and support reasoning about situations that involve errors and deception.
-In this paper, we address each of these issues.

-Before proceeding further, we should discuss briefly some research paradigms that touch on related topics but that differ from our own in important ways.
+Before proceeding further, we should note some research paradigms that touch on related topics but differ from our own in important ways.
 These include:

-- Activity recognition (e.g., Aggarwal & Ryoo, 2011), an area of AI that deals with classifying an agent's observed behavior into some known category; this differs from our focus because it does not deal with the mental states underlying behavior. - Plan recognition (e.g., Goldman, Geib, & Miller, 1999; Baker & Tenenbaum, 2014), another AI subfield that is concerned with inferring the goal or goals that produce observed behavior.
-This comes closer to our emphasis but typically deals with single agents and focuses on domain-level knowledge; it does not necessarily involve representations involving mental states. - Behavior explanation (e.g., Malle, 1999), a movement in social psychology that studies inferences about the causes, reasons, and intentions behind human actions.
-It includes attribution theory the study of people's ordinary explanations of behavior.
-The aims of behavior explanation are close to our own, but the paradigm has not yet produced computational models. - Collaborative planning (e.g., Rao, Georgeff, & Sonenberg, 1992; Bond, 2002), an area of AI that deals with cooperative activity specifically, forming joint plans among multiple agents on the basis of shared goals or mutual intentions.
-Work in this tradition often encodes other agents' beliefs and goals and the dependencies between them (e.g., Castelfranchi, 1998; Pearce et al., in press), but focuses on generation rather than understanding. - Story understanding (e.g., Schank & Abelson, 1977; Wilensky, 1978; Mueller, 2002), a subfield of natural language processing that aims to interpret, summarize, and answer questions about stories, some of which deal with interacting agents.
-This work may be knowledge-driven and often deals with inference of agents' beliefs and goals, but typically in the context of written stories; we abstract away from the source of information about agent behavior, which need not come from natural language.
+- Activity recognition (e.g., Aggarwal & Ryoo, 2011), an area of AI that deals with classifying an agent's observed behavior into some known category; this differs from our focus because it does not deal with the mental states underlying behavior. - Plan recognition (e.g., Goldman, Geib, & Miller, 1999), another AI subfield that is concerned with inferring the goal or goals that produce observed behavior; this comes closer to our emphasis but typically deals with single agents and focuses on domain-level knowledge. - Behavior explanation (e.g., Malle, 1999), a movement in social psychology that studies inferences about the causes, reasons, and intentions behind human actions; its aims are close to our own, but the paradigm has not yet produced computational models. - Collaborative planning (e.g., Rao, Georgeff, & Sonenberg, 1992; Bond, 2002), an area of AI that deals with forming joint plans among multiple agents with shared goals; work in this tradition often encodes other agents' beliefs and goals (e.g., Castelfranchi, 1998), but focuses on generation rather than understanding. - Story understanding (e.g., Wilensky, 1978; Mueller, 2002), a subfield of natural language processing that aims to interpret and answer questions about stories, some of which deal with interacting agents; this work often deals with inference of their beliefs and goals, but typically in the context of written stories; we abstract away from the source of information about agent behavior, which need not come from natural language.